 Taxiway Location Signs

 Taxiway location signs have yellow letters on a black background and identify what taxiway you are currently on.

 Taxiway Direction Signs

 Taxiway direction signs have black letters on a yellow background and will have an arrow or arrows to show you the approximate direction of other taxiways leading out of an intersection.

+Location Sign Direction Sign

-Taxiway location and direction signs may be grouped in clusters at complex intersections.
+This Taxiway Location Sign identifies Taxiway Victor This Taxiway Direction Sign identifies Taxiway Victor 5 is on the right Taxiway location and direction signs may be grouped in clusters at complex intersections.
 The location sign may be in the middle of the cluster with all direction signs requiring a left turn mounted to the left side of the location sign and all taxiways requiring a right turn mounted to the right side of the location sign.
 Taxiway Location and Direction Sign (Complex Intersection)

 This Taxiway Location and Direction Sign at a complex intersection identifies Taxiway Bravo 6 and that Taxiway W is on the left and right.
 Taxiway Whiskey 6 is straight ahead.
 Destination signs have black letters on a yellow background and provide general taxiing directions to identified destinations.

-RADIO COMMUNICATIONS
+Destination sign

-All operators on the movement area are required to know and use standard aviation phraseology and communication techniques when communicating with ATCT.
+This Destination Sign identifies Maintenance Run-Up Area is on the left RADIO COMMUNICATIONS All operators in the movement area are required to know and use standard aviation phraseology and communication techniques when communicating with ATCT.
 Before talking on the ground radio frequency, think about what you are going to say.
 Wait at least 5 seconds before speaking to ensure you do not "step" on another radio transmission.
 Regardless of traffic volume or frequency congestion, NEVER HESITATE to ask for clarification if uncertain of the tower's instructions.
 Acknowledge ALL instructions received from the control tower.
 Be aware of other radio conversations in progress and do not interrupt another radio transmission.
 TPA Radio Frequencies

+GROUND 121.7

+TOWER 119.5

+ATIS 126.45

+DISCRETE 121.35

 There are two main radio frequencies used at TPA; Ground Control and Tower.
 The "Tampa Tower" frequency is 119.5 and is used to coordinate takeoffs and landings with aircraft pilots.
 "Tampa Ground" Control frequency is 121.7 and is used to direct all aircraft and ground vehicles while traveling in the movement area.

 As an example, arriving pilots will use the tower frequency while on approach and landing at Tampa, once the aircraft lands and turns off the runway; they switch to ground control and receive instructions on taxiway routes to their assigned gates.

 As a ground vehicle or non-flight crewed aircraft, use the ground control frequency 121.7 while on the movement area, unless otherwise instructed by ATCT.

 Phonetic Alphabet

 A - ALPHA H - HOTEL O - OSCAR V - VICTOR

 B - BRAVO I - INDIA P - PAPA W - WHISKEY

 C - CHARLIE J - JULIET Q - QUEBEC X - X-RAY

 D - DELTA K - KILO R - ROMEO Y - YANKEE

 E - ECHO L - LIMA S - SIERRA Z - ZULU

 F - FOXTROT M - MIKE T - TANGO

-G - GOLF N - NOVEMBER U - UNIFORM
+G GOLE N - NOVEMBER II - IINIEOPM

 Standard Phraseology

-Let me know you have received and understand this message.
+Acknowledge Let me know you have received and understand this

+message.

-Tell me what you plan to do.
+Advise Intentions Tell me what you plan to do.

-Yes

-My version isis that correct?
+Affirmative Yes Confirm My version is...is that correct?

-State your request or continue speaking

-("Go ahead" does not mean to proceed driving)

-Stay where you are.
+Go ahead State your request or continue speaking ("Go ahead" does not mean to proceed driving) Hold Stay where you are.

-Proceed to but hold short of a specific point

-No. Permission NOT granted.
+Hold short of...
+Proceed to but hold short of a specific point Negative No. Permission NOT granted.
 That is NOT correct.
+Proceed You are authorized to begin or continue moving.
+Read back Repeat my message to me.